MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/20-enterprise-framework/10-spring/codelab03/README.md

 It does this by packaging a embedded tomcat in our WAR.
 That way, we don't need to manually deploy WAR files.
 But what does that mean, "deploying WAR files"?
 Let's find out!

-## Start by installing Apache Tomcat 8.x
+## Start by installing Apache Tomcat 9.x

 Tomcat is a web container / server that runs web applications (based on Servlets and JavaServer pages), but it can also be used as a HTTP server.
-In short: it will host and run WAR filàç-es.
+In short: it will host and run WAR files.

-1. Download Apache Tomcat 8.X
+1. Download Apache Tomcat 9.X
 2. Install Apache Tomcat
     - The ui-manager should be installed as well (normally, this is by default)
 3. Run the service